 What you will learn

-[*]Create your own chatbot using Python AI
+[*]Create your own NLP chatbot using Python AI

-[*]Make use of decision trees and random forests for classification
+[*] Use open source, SaaS and custom-built algorithms to identify faces in pictures and video

+[*]Understand data-mining methods, and how to work with multiple data sets when building a model

+[*] How feature engineering works to get the most value from the data

-[*]Apply deep learning to create article headlines
+[*]Apply open data and deep learning to predict taxi journey times in New York City

-[*]Extend pre-trained deep learning models

-[*]Understand data-mining methods

-[*]Create networks that will generate texts and headlines

-[*]Self-steer your vehicles
+[*] Use convolutional neural networks to determine an appropriate steering angle for a self-driving car

 Audience: This course is for Python developers who want to take their first steps into the world of Artificial Intelligence solutions with easy-to-follow projects.
 All you need to know is the basics of Python and a little bit of Deep Learning knowledge, and you're good to go.